sanger-pathogens/Unicycler/README.md

 __B__ is also a good graph.
 The genome is more complex, resulting in a more tangled structure, but there are still very few dead ends (you can see one in the lower left).
 This read set would also work well in Unicycler.

 __C__ is a disaster!
 It is broken into many pieces, probably because parts of the genome got no read depth at all.
 While you can still use Unicycler to resolve this assembly with long reads, the risk of small errors and misassemblies is considerably higher.
+If you have sufficient long reads, I would instead recommend assembling the long reads with [Canu](https://github.com/marbl/canu) and the polishing the resulting assembly using the Illumina reads and [Pilon](https://github.com/broadinstitute/pilon/wiki).

 ### Very short contigs